Overall City RankingOut of 1105 cities (100th percentile)

 Access to places that serve basic needs, like hospitals and grocery stores.

 Access to recreational amenities like parks and trails.

 Access to major transit hubs.

-This map image shows high-stress and low-stress areas for bicycling in Berkeley.
-If you'd like to see an interactive version of this map with street-level data, explore PeopleForBikes' BNA tool.
+This interactive map shows high-stress and low-stress areas for bicycling in Berkeley.
+If you'd like to see interactive versions of this map with additional street-level data, explore PeopleForBikes' BNA tool.

 See Detailed Community Score

 How familiar people are with local biking resources and their city’s efforts to improve biking.

 How well a city’s bike network connects people to places they want to go.

 How often people ride bikes in their city for transportation and recreation.

 How safe people feel riding a bike in their city.